Kosher Food In Dubai and Abu Dhabi

 Welcoming Arms For Now – Is Cautious Optimism Too Pessimistic?

-Things have certainly moved fast and practically overnight; countries thought of as enemies are quickly forming cultural, business, and even religious ties.
+Things have moved fast and practically overnight; countries thought of as enemies quickly formed cultural, business, and even religious ties.
 Right now, welcoming arms are wide open on both the Israeli and UAE sides.
 Great accommodations are being made, and all this was quite unimaginable only a few years ago.
 With that said, there are variables for anyone that follows this region will explain; things can change in the Middle East for the good or bad faster than you can say salaam or shalom.
-There is a new administration coming into the White House, and it is uncertain whether they will take the Trump approach in this area.
+A new administration is coming into the White House, and it is uncertain whether they will take the Trump approach in this area.
 Also, the Saudi’s, who are the main power broker in the region, are taking a wait and see approach as to whether they too will enter the fold of peace with Israel.
 There is also the possibility of unintended diplomatic flare-ups of the more benign kind, such as the reported arrest of two Israelis earlier this month for taking unlawful photos of a government building in the country.

 Hend Al Otaiba, Director of Strategic Communications in the Ministry of Foreign Affairs of the UAE, wrote quite an open and inspiring piece in Tablet Magazine.
 It signals a new and optimistic beginning but acknowledges there are challenges.
 Right now, we are taking the road of cautious optimism but is that too pessimistic?